 We found it a little challenging when using the air fryer to keep the fish partly raw in the center, and think the air fryer might not be the best cooking method for opah, tender though the “fish sticks” came out.
 In the air fryer at 390 degrees F the fish cooked too quickly for me, leaving the thinnest parts chewy, so I reduced the temperature to 375 degrees F and was happier.

 Also, opah has a delicious flavor of its own that I wanted to preserve.
-Most recipes left the fish in the air fryer for WAY too long for me, after which the opah could have been any white fish – what a shame!
+Most recipes cook the fish in the air fryer for WAY too long for me, after which the opah could have been any white fish – what a shame!
 So to preserve the delicate flavor, we settled on 5 minutes for the first side, then only 2 minutes for the second.

 We enjoyed the opah with braised garden greens, quinoa salad and pineapple.